austin81215/additive_synth/README.md

 # A Standalone Desktop Additive Synth

 This is a side project i am working on, it is a continuation/redesign of a previous project of mine.
 The end goal is to have it be a full polyphonic additive synth, since additive synths are super cool and there aren't enough of them around.
-Currently, it is just a sine wave with an ADSR envelope.
+Currently, it is only monophonic, and only has harmonics and an ADSR envelope.

 ## To Use: